On 6 June 1944, the largest seaborne invasion in history took place on the northern coast of France.

 We are also making the wooden trellises, made up of 600 slats of larch and 22 large oak benches .

-We are due on-site in Summer 2020 but will be regularly updating this page with progress from Normandy and in our workshops.
+We arrived on site in July 2020 – we will be regularly updating this page below with progress from Normandy:

 You can find out more about the building of the British Normandy Memorial and how to support the project at normandymemorialtrust.org.